 The proposed development is not considered to have a negative effect to the flood risk of the property.
-The proposal is at the side of the property which involves a first and second floor extension and the ground levels remain unchanged, thus this development will not cause an increase in flood risk elsewhere.
+The proposal is at ground level and the ground levels remain unchanged, thus this development will not cause an increase in flood risk elsewhere.